What Is the FINRA Series 7?

 Who Takes This Exam?

 The Series 7 is required for anyone who wants to sell securities products to the public.
-Typical candidates include new hires at broker-dealers, wirehouse financial advisors, wealth management associates, and institutional sales representatives.
+Typical candidates are new hires at broker-dealers, wirehouse financial advisors, wealth management associates, and institutional sales representatives.

 The SIE (Securities Industry Essentials) exam is a prerequisite.
-You must pass the SIE before or at the same time as the Series 7.
-The SIE does not require firm sponsorship, so many candidates pass the SIE before they are hired and then take the Series 7 once they have a sponsor.
+You pass the SIE before, or at the same time as, the Series 7.
+The SIE needs no firm sponsorship, so a lot of candidates clear it before they're even hired and then knock out the Series 7 once they have a sponsor.

 Exam Structure and Format